AICC/CMI-5_Spec_Current/cmi5_spec.md

     <td valign="top"><p><strong>Description:</strong> Used by the LMS when launching the AU (in a web-browser environment) to determine whether the AU requires its own window, or whether the LMS can choose the window context for the AU.</p>
       <p><strong>Usage: </strong></p>
       <ul>
-        <li>A value of "OwnWindow" will require the LMS to launch the AU either in a new browser window, or the LMS may redirect the current window to the AU.</li>
+        <li>A value of "OwnWindow" will require the LMS to launch the AU either in a new browser window, or the LMS MAY redirect the current window to the AU.</li>
         <li>A value of "AnyWindow" indicates that the AU does not care about the window context.
 All browser window options are acceptable, such as in a Frameset, in a New Window, a browser redirect, etc.</li>
       </ul>
       <p><strong>Value space: </strong>"OwnWindow", "AnyWindow"<br>